Audi A3 Performance

 - "The dual clutch transmission shifts beautifully, without any break in propulsive power." -- MSN Autos

 Handling and Braking

-The 2015 Audi A3 comes standard with front-wheel drive, and all-wheel drive is available.
+The 2015 Audi A3 1.8T and TDI models come with front-wheel drive.
+All-wheel drive is standard on 2.0T and S3 models.
 Reviewers agree that the A3 has a composed, quiet ride that makes it a comfortable highway cruiser.
 They also say that it has responsive steering and corners with go-kart-like agility, especially when equipped with all-wheel drive.
 A few critics note that the brakes can feel grabby at first, but are quite effective once you get used to them.

 - "The electronic power steering was smooth but fast-acting, lending the little sedan a nimble feel on twistier sections.
 On faster paced stretches, the A3 has a solid, big-car feel that is unshakable at speed." -- MSN Autos